Sione Teuhema

-Sione Teuhema (born September 28, 1995) is an American professional football defensive lineman for the BC Lions of the Canadian Football League (CFL).
+Sione Teuhema (born September 28, 1995) is an American professional football defensive lineman for the Ottawa Redblacks of the Canadian Football League (CFL).
+He played college football for the Louisiana State Tigers and the Southeastern Louisiana Lions.

 College career

 Teuhema played college football for the LSU Tigers from 2014 to 2015.
 He played in 16 games where he had 20 tackles and two sacks.
 He was suspended by the team in May 2016 and transferred to Southeastern Louisiana University to play for the Lions that year.
 He played for the Lions from 2016 to 2017 where he had 109 tackles, 13 sacks, and three forced fumbles.